In 2020 in a study reported by Customer Thermometer, Microsoft found that 47% of customers switch brands due to bad customer service.

 The language repetition measurement tests a candidate’s ability to repeat the sentence they hear, emphasising the importance of pronunciation.

 The Versant English test measures pronunciation as a communication skill due to the importance of pronunciation when speaking the English language to customers.

 Cognitively, this can hinder or improve the relationship between customer service representatives and the customer.

 This challenges candidates with two open-ended questions.

 These questions require more than a simple yes or no answer – inviting the candidate to provide context and nuance behind their response.

 This measurement looks at the candidates’ mastery of the English language to provide clear, structurally sound and coherent answers.

 What makes the Versant approved English language test so effective for businesses is the research that underpins the foundations of the test.

-Importantly, for small-to-medium businesses looking to improve their recruitment process, but who might be sceptical of using Versant, this is an approved English language test used by local councils and over thousands of businesses a year in their application screening process.
+Importantly, for businesses looking to improve their recruitment process, but who might be sceptical of using Versant, this is an approved English language test used by local councils and over thousands of businesses a year in their application screening process.